linnnus/blog/src/posts/remote-nix-eval.md

 do both the instantiation _and_ building using the regular `nix build` command.
 This is the heart of the script and the thing which is either a total hack or a stroke of genius.
-The command `nix build` composes instantiation and realisation and both are done on the remote machine, alleviating the computational burden of instantiation from the local machine.
+The command `nix build` composes instantiation & realisation and both are done on the remote machine, alleviating the computational burden of instantiation from the local machine.